monkeytypegame/monkeytype/CONTRIBUTING_ADVANCED.md

 ### Dependencies (if running manually)

-Run `npm run install-all` in the project root to install all dependencies.
+Run `npm i` in the project root to install all dependencies.

-- If you are on Windows, use `npm run install-windows`.
-- If neither works, you will have to run `npm install` in root, frontend, and backend directories.

 ### Both Frontend and Backend